Wendy Choo: Professional wrestling style and persona

 Choo wrestles in a "technical" style with a mix of "technical wizardry and breathtaking aerial assaults".
-Her finishing moves have included a modified Boston crab (dubbed the Spring Roll) and a fujiwara armbar.
+Her finishing moves have included a modified Boston crab (dubbed the Spring Roll), a fujiwara armbar, and a rear naked choke.
 She utilizes "an array of stunning suplexes".

-In 2020 and 2021, Yu portrayed the "enigmatic and destructive" character of "Mei Ying", a 1,000 year old woman who acted as a "Yoda" for the Tian Sha stable.
-In 2022, she adopted the gimmick of "Wendy Choo", a constantly tired wrestler who performs in a onesie.
+In 2020 and 2021, Yu portrayed the "enigmatic and destructive" character of Mei Ying, a 1,000-year-old woman who acted as a "Yoda" for the Tian Sha stable.
+In 2022, she adopted the gimmick of Wendy Choo, a constantly tired wrestler who performs in a onesie.
+In 2024, she adopted a more "nightmarish" version of this gimmick.

+Other media

+Yu made her video game debut as a playable character in the Race to NXT Pack DLC for WWE 2K23 and subsequently appeared in WWE 2K24 and WWE 2K25.